anshuld27/AppointmentBooking/Readme.md

 ## Setup Instructions

 ### 1. Clone the Repository
+git clone https://github.com/your-repository/appointment-booking.git cd appointment-booking

 ### 2. Configure the Database
 Update the `appsettings.json` file with your database connection string:
+{ "ConnectionStrings": { "DefaultConnection": "YourDatabaseConnectionString" } }

+### 3. Build the Project
+Build the project to restore the dependencies and compile the code: dotnet build

 ## Running the Application

 ### 1. Run the Application
-To run the application, use the following command:
+To run the application, use the following command: dotnet run --project AppointmentBooking/AppointmentBooking.csproj

-The application will start and be accessible at `http://localhost:3000` and `https://localhost:3001` .
+The application will start and be accessible at `http://localhost:3000` and `https://localhost:3001`.

+### 2. Running the Unit Tests
+To run the tests, use the following command: dotnet test

+This will execute all the unit tests and display the results in the terminal or command prompt.

 ## Project Structure
 - **AppointmentBooking**: The main application project.